iKenndac/Blog/source/_posts/2014-06-27-mac-pro-review-developer-edition.markdown

 * Close the Assistant Editor.
 * Run the application and test the new code.

+{% img center no-border /pictures/mac-pro/OpenQuickly.png %}

+->*Xcode's "Open Quickly" panel*<-

-After a week using the Mac Pro, I tried this again on my MacBook.
+After a week using the Mac Pro and doing this regularly, I tried it again on my MacBook.

 * `Command-Shift-O` to open "Open Quickly".
 * Start typing the class name `HTTPIma…`.